Radiation Therapy - What to Expect

 Radiation can also be used with chemotherapy.
 Sometimes radiation is given to shrink the tumor before or during chemotherapy so the medicines will work better.
 Other times the chemotherapy helps the radiation treatment work better than chemotherapy alone.

 Who is on the Radiation Health Care Team?

-- Radiation Oncologist—the doctor who will prescribe the type and amount of treatment that is correct for you.
+- The doctor who will prescribe the type and amount of treatment that is correct for you.
 The radiation oncologist will work closely with the other doctors and health care workers that make up your health care team.

-- Radiation physicist—is the person who makes sure that the equipment is working properly and that the machine delivers the right amount of radiation.
+- The person who makes sure that the equipment is working properly and that the machine delivers the right amount of radiation.
 The physicist will work closely with the radiation oncologist to plan your treatment.

-- Dosimetrist—will work under the direction of the radiation oncologist and the physicist.
+- Works under the direction of the radiation oncologist and the physicist.
 They calculate the amount of radiation to be delivered to the cancer and the normal tissues that are close by.

-- Radiation Therapy Technologist (RTT)—is the person who delivers the prescribed dose of radiation under the direction of the radiation oncologist.
+- The person who delivers the prescribed dose of radiation under the direction of the radiation oncologist.

-- Radiation nurse—will help you to learn about your cancer and the treatment.
+- Will help you to learn about your cancer and the treatment.
 They can also tell you how to manage side effects.
 The nurse can help you set up visits with other members of the health care team.

 Some radiation treatment centers may include a physician assistant, dietitian, physical therapist and/or social worker on the team to help you during your radiation.

 When radiation therapy might be of help, a family doctor, surgeon or medical oncologist (a doctor who specializes in treating cancer with medicines) will refer patients to a radiation oncologist.